-The City of Pleasant Ridge is blessed with some of the most beautiful residential streets in metro Detroit.
-Tree-lined corridors with beautiful homes create an ambiance that makes Pleasant Ridge one of the most sought after addresses for people in the know in the area.
-Streets have become a significant placemaking aspect of the identity of Pleasant Ridge.
-The City has created a policy and has been investing in renewing our street tree canopy to ensure that our leafy character will persist for decades to come.

-This manual seeks to address the commonly-cited issue of too-high vehicle speeds in the City.
+The City of Pleasant Ridge is blessed with some of the most beautiful residential streets in the region.
+Treelined corridors with beautiful homes create an ambiance that makes Pleasant Ridge one of the most sought after addresses for people in the know in the area.
+The quality of the public realm along our streets significantly contributes to the identity of Pleasant Ridge.
+Our beautiful streets draw people to walk and bike.
+However, an oft-cited issue is that of too-high vehicle speeds.
+Speeding cars can be a danger to pedestrians or bicyclists, but even when they are not a danger, vehicles traveling at too-high speeds degrade the public realm with the excessive noise and feeling of danger that they create.
+This manual seeks to address the commonly-cited issue of too-high vehicle speeds in the City by providing residents with a way to implement measures on their block or street to slow down cars to an acceptable speed for a residential area.